Tonnie-Dev/LaunchPad/ReadMe.md

 * [Timber](https://github.com/JakeWharton/timber) - a logger with a small, extensible API which provides utility on top of Android's normal Log class.
 * [Lottie Animations](https://lottiefiles.com/) - provides Lightweight and scalable animations files
 * [Google Accompanist](https://github.com/google/accompanist) - a collection of extension libraries for Jetpack Compose
+* [CI/CD](https://codemagic.io/android-continuous-integration/) - Continuous integration systems let you automatically build and test your app every time you check in updates to your source control system.

 # :black_nib: **Author(s)** :black_nib: